 - Extra-large size is great for big canning jobs; Includes canning/cooking rack and complete 76-page instruction and recipe book

-- PRESSURE COOKER + CANNER - All American Pressure Cookers/Canners offer an easy solution for home canning.
+- PRESSURE COOKER + CANNER - All American 1930 Pressure Cookers/Canners offer an easy solution for home canning.
 The USDA recommends pressure canning as the only safe way to can meat, vegetables & fruits.
-Holds approximately 19 pint jars or 7 quart jars.
+Holds approx. 19 pint jars or 7 quart jars.

 - EASY TO USE - Since our seal doesn’t use a gasket, the cover can be easily opened & closed.
 Each model also features an easy-to-read steam gauge, an easy-to-clean satin finish, and a precision machined regulator weight for accurate pressure control.